Seven-Letter Words Starting with ‘S’: A Comprehensive Guide

 Word List: Silence, Science, Sailors, Secrets, Society, Student, Section, Samples, Sabbath, Salaries

-READ NOW Metaphors for Jesus: Understanding Figurative Language
+READ NOW Idioms for War: Understanding Figurative Language in Conflict

 Exercise 2: Sentence Construction